-The objectives of developing a strategy is to develop a plan which determines where an organisation should go in the long-term – the next few years or even longer term.
+The objectives of developing a strategy is to develop a plan which determines where an organisation should go in the long-term .

 Several approaches to strategy exist but most strategies involve:

-- selection of goals to be reach for the organisation to accomplish its purpose
+- selecting goals to be reached for the organisation to succeed

-- identification of specific strategies for the organisation to reach the goals
+- identifying specific strategies to reach these goals

-- create an action plan to implement each strategy
+- create an action plan to implement such strategy

-The strategic plan is a creative, original and rigorous thinking process, supported by tools, frameworks and documents.
+The strategic plan is to create an original and rigorous-thinking process, supported by tools, frameworks and documents.
 The format may vary but contain common elements:

-These are combined together with milestones, responsibilities, risks and performance measurement.
+These are combined together with milestones or achievements, responsibilities, risks and performance measurement.

-In formulating a strategic plan it can be useful for an organisation to ask the questions:
+When formulating a strategic plan an organisation to ask itself:

 The strategic plan will have to be presented to the board/trustees for a formal review and approval.
-It is important that the minutes from such meeting is recorded and approved to have clear evidence that the strategic plan has been approved and can form the basis for the future work of the organisation.
+It is important that the minutes of such meeting are recorded and approved in order to have clear evidence that the strategic plan has been approved and can form the basis for the future work of the organisation.